 The first All Texas Access report was published on Dec.
-1, 2019.
-The All Texas Access Report (PDF) includes a background, All Texas Access data, regional plans, a statewide analysis, legislative recommendations and appendices.
+1, 2020.
+The All Texas Access Report (PDF) outlines regional plans developed by rural serving LMHA/LBHAs to increase access to care for rural Texans.

 - The estimated cost to local governments of providing services to people experiencing a mental health crisis;